tasaeed/spotify-browser/README.md

 to run dev server  , i already generated compiled files inside build folder however its require to run build folder using web server,

-There is change in Spotify API the way they authroize , earlier you can hit search api directly but not its require to visit spotify website to get authorization token and after that you can hit api's with access token.
+There is change in Spotify API the way they authroize , earlier you can hit search api directly but no its require to visit spotify website to get authorization token and after that you can hit api's with access token.

+I am handling this in componentWillMount phase , for refresh token if didnt build any login simple if there is 401 error i am redirecting again to get new token